castai/docs/docs/getting-started/aks/aks.md

 That’s it!
 Your cluster is onboarded.
 Now you can enable CAST AI [Autoscaler](../../product-overview/console/autoscaler.md) to keep your cluster configuration optimal.

+!!! note ""
+   Due to various reasons it sometime takes longer to validate the Azure credentials.
+Multiple re-runs of the onboarding script are required.

 ## Actions performed by the onboarding script

 The script will perform the following actions: